Gericom/FastVideoDSPlayer/readme.md

 FastVideoDS Player
 ===================
 Player for the FastVideoDS format.
 Opens the video file supplied by argv, or otherwise `testVideo.fv` on the root of your sd card.
+Use [FastVideoDS Encoder](https://github.com/Gericom/FastVideoDSEncoder) to encode your videos.

 ## Features
 - Supports long videos